ros2/ros2_documentation/source/Tutorials/Advanced/Security/Deployment-Guidelines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to build a new docker image, a Dockerfile is required.
-To download the Dockerfile run:
+To download the Dockerfile proposed for this tutorial, run:

 .. code-block:: console